tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

   * **Answer:** The data could be sorted by latitude and longitude.

-  * **Answer:** Data could have been sliced by borough first, and then places chosen from there.
+  * **Answer:** Data could have been sliced by borough first, with places chosen from there.

 * What guided your final decision on locations?